cloudevents/spec/cloudevents/extensions/verifiability.md

 ### Signature

-The `VERIFICATION_MATERIAL` of the type `https://cloudevents.io/verifiability/dsse/v0.1` in the envelope above is created as follows:
+The `VERIFICATION_MATERIAL` of the type `https://cloudevents.io/verifiability/dsse/v0.1` in the DSSE envelope described in the Overview section is created as follows:

 ```
 SHA256(